novaprova/novaprova/doc/manual/porting.rst

 syslog
 ~~~~~~

-Novaprova catches messages sent to the system logging facility and allows test
+NovaProva catches messages sent to the system logging facility and allows test
 cases to assert whether specific messages have or have not been emitted.
 This
 is particularly useful for testing server code.
 This is done via a runtime
 intercept on the libc ``syslog()`` function.
 On GNU libc based systems, the